EugeneLiang/naas/README.md

-## NAS
+## NAAS

-Notifications as service.
+Notifications as a service.
 Managing notifications has never been easier!

 ## Installation